gshipley/enterprise_training/EnterpriseManual.md

 You will notice that you did not have to authenticate to the MySQL database.
 This is because OpenShift Enterprise sets environment variables that contains the connection information for the database.

 When embedding the MySQL database, OpenShift Enterprise creates a default database based upon the application name.
 That being said, the user has full permissions to create new databases inside of MySQL.
-Let’s use the default database that was created for us and create a *users* table:
+Let's use the default database that was created for us and create a *users* table:

 	mysql> use firstphp;
 	Database changed